alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/angular_spring/readme_34.md

 ## But then...

-## The Trauma: Strange Chat Behavior and Unauthorized Access
+## a Trauma: Strange Chat Behavior and Unauthorized Access

 ### Stage 1: Odd Chat Messages
 Users began reporting strange behavior in the chat system: